I’m extending the archives here. They contain copies of websites I once ran.

 Secondly, I think there is some value in recording the development of a website from the perspective of that site’s owner.
 The automatic hoovering sites automatically hoover whatever’s there, whereas I re–present, emphasising what I consider important; I can compensate for automatic hoovering failures, such as missing images; and I can correct errors, particularly coding errors, in the old sites.

-Until recently, the vault pages here only covered my millennial HTML websites.
+Until recently, the archives here only covered my millennial HTML websites.
 I’ve now added their sister ASP sites, converted to static HTML.
 I’ve added the wurm sites from the end of the dreadnoughts in Dublin.
 Finally, I’ve now added some old drupal sites, converted to static HTML, including poets live from Paris.

 The pages you see are not precisely the originals: for that, visit archive.org.
 I’ve modernised them for the contemporary web by correcting code to remove errors, updating links to point to their archive.org or https equivalents, and removing some things that were then safe but are now, in my opinion, more dangerous, such as links to elderly webrings and payment sites.
 Beyond this, I’ve tried to keep the feel of the original pages, so they appear pretty much the same as they did in their day.

-Browse the vaults from the vault index.
+Browse the archive index.